Whitby Morrison: Operations

-The company's works are situated on Fourth Avenue on the Crewe Gates Industrial Estate in Crewe, off the A532 (Weston Road) - approximately 0.5 km south-east of Crewe railway station.
+The company's works are situated on Fourth Avenue on the Crewe Gates Industrial Estate in Crewe, off the A532 (Weston Road), approximately 0.5 km southeast of Crewe railway station.

 It employs around 50 staff.
 Stuart Whitby (born 17 June 1957, and son of Bryan), joined the company in 1978, was appointed a director in 1991, and is now managing director; his son Edward (born 5 February 1982) is operations director.

-Since the 2012–13 season, the firm has sponsored a stand, The Ice Cream Van Stand, at Gresty Road, the home of Crewe Alexandra In July 2021, the firm announced a 99-year extension of its stand sponsorship at Crewe.
-It also sponsors a stand at nearby Nantwich Town's Weaver Stadium.
+The Whitby family became supporters of Crewe Alexandra in the 1950s and commercial partners in the early 1990s.
+Since the 2012–13 season, the firm has sponsored a stand, The Ice Cream Van Stand, at Gresty Road, the club's stadium.
+In July 2021, the firm announced a 99-year extension of its stand sponsorship at Crewe.
+For Crewe's 2024 EFL League Two play-off final at Wembley, the company offered free 99 ice creams from a Whitby Morrison ice cream van at the end of Wembley's Olympic Way.
+In April 2025, Whitby Morrison was announced as the club's new shirt sponsor.

+The company also sponsors a stand at nearby Nantwich Town's Weaver Stadium.

 Products

 Whitby Morrison converts production vans into ice cream vans for the mobile soft ice cream industry.
 Their products have been exported to over 60 countries.
 It has mainly converted Mercedes-Benz Sprinters or Ford Transits, both popular vehicles in the UK.
 The UK's biggest ice cream van manufacturer, the firm produces around 100 vans a year: 60 new, 30 conversions and 10 vintage van conversions.

 All new vans are built on a Euro 6-compliant Mercedes Sprinter chassis, which meets rules for particulates and NOx emissions.

 An electric motor-drive (EMD) system is installed in 80% of the vans Whitby Morrison builds, allowing vendors to switch off their engines and use mains electricity to run freezers and other equipment.
 EMD systems can also be retrofitted to existing vans.
 The company has also been developing a fully electric on-board battery system to power the Carpigiani soft-scoop machines it fits, meaning vans' engines can be turned off when they are parked.
 The first all-electric van was expected to be delivered in the summer of 2019.